rramosp/tf_datascheduler/README.md

 combines several datasets according to weights, dynamically during training of a TF model.

-If it composed of two classes:
+It is composed of two classes:

 **ScheduleDataset**: It encapsulates the same functionality as tf.data.experimental.sample_from_datasets, but weights are internally represented as tensors so that they are part of the computational graph and can be changed during training with ScheduleDataset_Callback.